19843

 Walking, cycling and paddling are means of moving through landscapes and engaging with them.
 They are human powered and, importantly, allow us to travel and engage very locally.
 It’s this I mostly focus on – we slow travellers with an interest in making a contribution to sustaining communities and their landscapes through walking, cycling and paddling.

-What you will find in them is the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LoST in these places.
-This is the ‘thinking’ and the ‘doing’ that lays foundations for losing ourselves in landscapes and our slow travels.
+What you will find is the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LoST in these places.

 You won’t find how to pack a rucksack, or how to paddle a canoe, or much about routes.
 But I regularly find interesting articles and posts about these things.
 What I do is post these on my twitter and insta, using #LST followed by the topic.
 For example, if I find something interesting on cycling, I’ll share it via my socials using #LSTcycling.
 This is the second type of information on the site – the relevant hashtags which I use to curate information published by others.
 Look out for the hashtags at the bottom of each page.